The Bedroom Tax Part Two – Is David Cameron Really This Arrogant Or Is Something More Sinister Going On?

 The Coalition is treading a fine line.
 It has “no Plan B” because it is relying on Labour to implement Plan B when they inevitably get in next time.
 So the Coalition will carry on with Austerity, desperately hoping that the economy doesn’t implode due to lack of investment before Labour take over.
 Labour will invest when they get back in.
 Wisely or foolishly, that’s just what Labour Governments do.
 They spend money.

 The worst of this recession has not yet happened.
 Cameron knows this.
 He didn’t become Prime Minister by being a complete idiot.
-He’s bitten off more than he can chew.
+He’s bitten off more than he can chew though.
 So he’ll carry on with cuts and taxes and let Labour spend us out of it, just like they had to after World War II.
 Then, when the worst is over and election time rolls around again he will play the “Yes, things are better, but how much better would they have been if Labour hadn’t spent all this money” card.
 And hey presto, the Tories will get in for another two terms at least.
 Because despite inadvertently spending us out of the recession, Labour will have done something stupid.
 Probably lots of things.

 Still, all this is yet to come.
 In the meantime, brace yourselves.
 Pretty soon you won’t be tightening your belts.
 You’ll be boiling them up to make soup.